How To Fly A Quadcopter Drone Legitimately and Enjoy Smooth Flights

 Likewise, the FAA now requires pilots to obtain authorization prior to flying in controlled airspace.

-Make Sure That You Are Flying Your Drone Legally
+Using Controls and Flying Your Drone Legally

 Primarily, and it is very important- have your drone registered with the FAA before flying!